Skip to Content

 A large, clear mixing bowl with oats, coconut, and sliced almonds.

-We like rolled oats, shredded coconut (or coconut flakes), and chopped nuts.
-Sometimes I add some seeds like milled flax seeds, hemp hearts, sesame seeds, chia seeds, sunflower seeds, or pumpkin seeds.
+This is also where you’d add spices, cocoa powder (mmmm. chocolate granola is delicious), hemp hearts, sesame seeds, chia seeds, sunflower seeds, or pumpkin seeds.
 Use any ancient grains you like that can be toasted and consumed without needing to be cooked.

 To make gluten-free granola, find certified gluten-free rolled oats and check the ingredients on other add-ins you might decide to use.